 - Accident - vehicle is undriveable: Have them call roadside assistance.

 - Accident - vehicle can be driven: Have them report the damage within 24 hours from the time of the incident.

 Roadside assistance is available in Great Britain, including Northern Ireland.

-If you’re planning to drive in Europe, you must inform your host of your plans via Turo messaging and get their approval.
-Roadside Assistance is available to you in Europe; however, you or your host may be charged for costs.
+Roadside assistance is available in Europe; however, you or your guest may be charged for costs.

-- If the car breaks down due to mechanical damage, the host is responsible for the repairs and recovery.
+- If the car breaks down due to mechanical damage, you’re responsible for the repairs and recovery.

 - If the car breaks down at the fault of the guest, the guest is responsible for up to £1,000 of repair and recovery costs.